bala-abhinavagupta/skills-github-pages/_posts/2025-05-27-Testing-Five-AI-Services-In-Composing-Verses.md

 ---
-title: "Testing Five AI Services In Composing Verses"
+# "Testing Five AI Services In Composing Verses"
-date: 2025-05-27
+# 2025-05-27
 ---
 On May 25th 2025, curious to know the capacity of currently available AI services online, I tested five AI websites for their ability to compose in Sanskrit - Claude (claude.ai), Perplexity (perplexity.ai), Chat.z (chat.z.ai), ChatSutra (chat.two.ai), and ChatGPT (chatgpt.com).
 I used the free version of all the websites after logging into them.<br>
 I keyed in the same prompt -<br>